CopernicaMarketingSoftware/Documentation/Publisher/en/feedback-loops.md

 ## Setting up a feedback loop
 Setting up a feedback loop happens from the Marketing Suite dashboard, In the *configuration* menu, you can fill in the address the HTTP POST call is sent to.
 It's pretty self explanatory: select the events you're interested in and provide the location of your script.

 We've got a built-in security system in the feedback loops.
 To prevent sending data to servers that don't belong to you, you have to prove you have access to the server you've set up.
-After vreating a feedback loop, you have to place a small verification file onto your server.
+After creating a feedback loop, you have to place a small verification file onto your server.
 Only after Copernica downloads and verifies this file do we start making calls.

 ## Data
 Copernica sends all data in HTTP POST format to your script.
 The only thing you have to do, is place a simple script onto your server that catches these data and uses them for something.
 The following data are sent with the calls, if possible: